InclusiveTech/CodingKickstart/README.md

 ### Your toolbox

+- **Creating**: Use [Repl.it](https://repl.it/) to share your project with your friends.
+No registration required!

 - **Learning**: [w3schools.com](https://www.w3schools.com/html/default.asp) is a great place to start, with friendly tutorials full of examples!
 We recommend starting with the [HTML Tutorial](https://www.w3schools.com/html/default.asp).
 While all of the items in the sidebar are excellent, feel free to focus on the things that you want the most.
 For instance, you might want to look into [HTML Styles](https://www.w3schools.com/html/html_styles.asp) to give your project a more vibrant look.

-- **Creating**: Use [CodeCollab](https://codecollab.io) to share your project with your friends.
-No registration required!

 ## Continuing your journey